 A power-hitting Milwaukee Brewers slugger whose prodigious home runs and bushy mustache embodied the hard-nosed spirit of 1980s baseball.

-Gorman Thomas looked like he was carved from the same oak as his bat—a rugged, mustachioed center fielder who played the game with a joyful ferocity.
-Drafted as a shortstop, he found his calling as a slugger for the Milwaukee Brewers, a key component of the beloved 'Bambi's Bombers' lineup that charged to the 1982 World Series.
-His game was one of glorious extremes: he led the American League in home runs twice, sending majestic shots into the bleachers, but also frequently led the league in strikeouts, an all-or-nothing approach that defined an era before analytics prized efficiency.
-In the field, he played a surprisingly graceful center, diving for catches with a reckless abandon that endeared him to fans at County Stadium.
-Though his career was later slowed by injuries and trades, his peak years in Milwaukee cemented him as a folk hero, a blue-collar star whose power and personality perfectly captured the city's sporting identity during the team's first golden age.
+Gorman Thomas led the American League in home runs twice as a slugger for the Milwaukee Brewers.
+Drafted as a shortstop, he found his calling as a center fielder in the beloved 'Bambi's Bombers' lineup that charged to the 1982 World Series.
+His game featured glorious extremes: majestic home runs into the bleachers and frequent league-leading strikeouts, an all-or-nothing approach that defined an era before analytics prized efficiency.
+In the field, he played a surprisingly graceful center, diving for catches with reckless abandon that endeared him to fans at County Stadium.
+Though injuries and trades slowed his later career, his peak years made him a folk hero, a blue-collar star whose power and personality captured Milwaukee's sporting identity during the team's first golden age.

 1946–1964